mpv-player/mpv/DOCS/man/en/af.rst

         Sets the desired gain in dB for all channels in the stream from -200dB to +60dB, where -200dB mutes the sound completely and +60dB equals a gain of 1000 (default: 0).
+    ``replaygain-track``
+        Adjust volume gain according to the track-gain replaygain value stored in the file metadata.
+Note that this only supports reading REPLAYGAIN_* tags, as written by mp3gain, metaflac, etc...
+    ``replaygain-album``
+        Like replaygain-track, but using the album-gain value instead.
     ``<softclip>``
         Turns soft clipping on.
 Soft-clipping can make the sound more smooth if very high volume levels are used.
 Enable this